Classic Motorcycle Build

 Article by Mark Trotta

-Purchased in May of 2007, this basket case 1974 Triumph Trident looked very weathered but was very low mileage.
-The bike was about 75% complete, and the engine was disassembled.
+Purchased in May of 2007, this 1974 Triumph Trident looked weathered, but was low mileage.
+Although the bike was mostly complete, the engine was disassembled.
 A California title showed it was last registered in 1982.

 Triumph Trident Build